 In 2011, three University of London students tutored by Pathways, Craig Skinner, Julian Plumley and Plinio Coll, graduated with First Class Honours.
 Craig and Julian have joined the panel of contributors to Ask a Philosopher.

 Pictured above is Pathways student Sachiko ('Pearl') from Singapore, who received a Prize of £100 from the University of London for her outstanding performance in the BA Philosophy examinations in 2010.

 Pathways was founded in 1995 by Geoffrey Klempner.
 In 1997, the six Pathways to Philosophy programs were launched on the world wide web as an independent project hosted on the University of Sheffield web site.
 The first version of the Pathways web site was completed in 1998.

 In 1999, the Pathways Ask a Philosopher service was introduced.
 The Pathways web site was expanded with a Study Guide, Pathways Essays and Letters to my Philosophy Students.

 In 2001, the first issue of the Philosophy Pathways e-journal was published, followed two years later by Philosophy for Business.

 Since 2002, the Pathways to Philosophy has been run under the supervision of the International Society for Philosophers.
-The Board of the ISFP are responsible for reporting on the essay portfolios and dissertations submitted for the Associate and Fellowship awards, as well as evaluating submissions to the two e-journals.
+The Board of the ISFP are responsible for reporting on the essay portfolios and dissertations submitted for the Associate and Fellowship awards.

 At the beginning of 2006, Pathways moved to commercial web hosting at philosophypathways.com.
 Today, Pathways is the leading independent internet distance learning site for philosophy courses online.
 Since 1995, students from over 70 countries have studied with Pathways.